Piano Girl

 The defunct Today's Zaman mistakenly stated that both Mishka and Popuch were "Molokan".
 Mihska was the last Russian and Malakan, and Popuch was Turkish Muslim.

 Plot

-After the Russo-Turkish War of 1877–1878, Russia acquired part of eastern Anatolia, including Kars province.
-To quickly populate the area with Russians, undesirable heretics, Spiritual Christians, from Russia (Malakan in Turkish) were given incentives (more land, military exemption, no taxes) to resettle in Kars Oblast in eastern Anatolia.
+After the Russo-Turkish War of 1877–1878, Russia acquired part of eastern Anatolia, including Kars Oblast.
+To quickly populate the area with Russians, undesirable heretics, Spiritual Christians from Russia were given incentives (more land, military exemption, no taxes) to resettle in Kars Oblast in eastern Anatolia.
+These colonists were called malakan in Turkish, an umbrella term for any Russian settler in the Caucasus.